Lexa Doig: Acting

 Her first television acting role was as "Second Girl" on The Hidden Room in 1993.
 Her first recurring role was in the TV series TekWar in 1994 where she portrayed the role of Cowgirl.
 Her first movie role was in Jungleground (1995).
 Doig got her first big break with a starring role in the movie No Alibi in 2000.
 She also landed the title role in Gene Roddenberry's sci-fi TV series Andromeda where, from 2000 to 2005, she portrayed the Andromeda Ascendant ship's computer in three personas — as the ship's powerful AI (artificial intelligence) on the ship's screen, as the AI's hologram, and as Rommie, the android avatar of the AI.

 In 2001, she played the female lead role of "Dr. Rowan LaFontaine" in the horror film Jason X, the tenth instalment of the Friday the 13th film series.
-In a recurring role as Dr. Carolyn Lam, Doig appeared in 11 episodes of the ninth and tenth seasons of Stargate SG-1 between 2005–2007.
+In a recurring role as Dr. Carolyn Lam, Doig appeared in 11 episodes of the ninth and tenth seasons of Stargate SG-1 between 2005 and 2007.
 In 2010, Doig appeared in six episodes in the remake of V as the alien physician Dr. Leah Pearlman.
 In 2012, she began playing the role of Liber8 terrorist Sonya Valentine in the Canadian science fiction TV series Continuum.

 In 2017, Doig began playing the recurring role of Talia al Ghul in the fifth season of Arrow.
 The same year she began portraying DeAnn Anderson, one of the main roles in the E! television series The Arrangement.
 In 2019, Doig joined the cast of the Netflix television series Virgin River, based on the Virgin River series of novels by Robyn Carr, playing Paige Lassiter.